jedjoud10/VoxelTerrain/README.md

   - Maybe rename "materials" to shaders and "material variants" to materials? would make more sense...
 - Do some sort of Minecraft-style spreading lighting calculations
 - Meshing (uniform) code has to be COMPLETELY OVERHAULED.
 So many microoptimizations that I didn't profile / test.
 Also I just figured out there's a diagnostic tab for Burst in the editor so I can see what couldn't get vectorized.
 Gonna optimize all of that later
+  - Optimized corner (mc-mask opt) & check job (bitsetter) using custom intrinsics that actually do something!!! (profiled)

 # Current Screenies
 Runtime terrain gen with some simple props
 ![Screenshot 2025-04-23 162113](https://github.com/user-attachments/assets/69548b73-7dc9-409a-85c0-98f5f2279cc6)